 Admission is on a competitive basis, with candidates evaluated based on their academic record.
 Candidates must have a high school diploma or GED equivalent and satisfactory grades in math, physics, English, mechanics, computers, and electronics.
 Candidates must have no criminal record, moving violations, and drug convictions and be able to lift at least 90 pounds.

-SCC also offers a Certificate in Railroad Operations program, where students earn it by completing the abovementioned six courses.
+SCC also offers a Certificate in Railroad Operations program, which students earn by completing the abovementioned six courses.